 Answered By: Library Reviewer

-The Tax Court issues three types of opinions: regular, memorandum and summary opinions.
+The Tax Court issues three types of opinions: regular, memorandum, and summary opinions.
 Regular opinions involve questions of law, whereas memorandum opinions involve questions of fact where the law is well settled.
 Summary opinions are issued under the small case procedure and have no precedential value, nor can they be appealed.

 The official sources for regular opinions are: